It’s not just a Hull thing.

 It became so much more than a reference point, it became in fact a visual touchstone for the crews returning from the dangers and hardships of their work.

-Well OK we don’t all face the hardships of the deep sea to earn a living, but once I see that rascally image coming out of my board bag I know its Beach time again and cannot help but grin.
+Well OK we don’t all face the hardships of the deep sea to earn a living, but once I see that cheeky image coming out, I know work is done for now and its Surf time again and cannot help but grin.

 What Len could not have foreseen back in 1960 was that 61 years later his Artwork would in turn become a truly authentic part of the City of Kingston upon Hulls cultural heritage.